eraychumak/qbittorrent-black-theme/README.md

 # qBittorrent Client / Black Theme

-A fully dark theme for qBittorrent client, just simple black and white, nothing else.
+A full dark theme for the qBittorrent client, just simple black and white, nothing else.

 ## Preview